 In terms of her development as an athlete, Krubaeck benefitted from early coaching at Welles Park along with competition against top flight opponents, as Welles Park competed against all the top Central AAU teams.
 While at Welles Park she played against the Chicago’s top three teams—the Brownies, the JPI Girls, and the Tri-Chis Taylor Trunks.
 Her presence on the Welles Park team lifted its ranking to fourth place right after the three afore-mentioned teams.
 The rangy girl played center and helped the team keep possession of the ball, as the rules then required a center jump after every basket.5

 In mid-February 1927, the Taylor Trunks strengthened their lineup with the addition of center Krubaeck, who was making the Welles Park Royal Arrows a formidable opponent.
-She had an immediate impact on the Trunks, filling the center spot and elevating the Taylor Trunks where they would eventually become the men’s rule national champs.6
+She had an immediate impact on the Trunks, a strong woman filling the center spot and elevating the Taylor Trunks where they would eventually become the men’s rule national champs.
+She superseded the great guard Dena Schaper (and Coach Harry Wilson’s wife) as the team’s top player and physically strongest.6

 The Taylor Trunks like the amateur teams of the day were filled with mostly single girls who did not go to college and were in the everyday working world.
 Krubaeck was a typical female amateur basketball player of the 1920s.
 She did not go to college and went into the working world, where she got a job as a stenographer.
 When she was recruited by the Taylor Trunks, she was given a secretarial position with the company.
 Krubaeck’s celebrity was growing and the Chicago Herald and Examiner took notice in April of 1927 when the paper gave her a nice spread on the front page of their sports section, showing two sides of her, with basketball in hand and at her desk, where she was said to “click a mean typewriter.”7